ZornsLemma/ozmoo/acorn-changelog.md

 * Don't probe BBC-only hardware addresses during sideways RAM detection on the Electron.
 I don't think this was ever known to cause problems, but it's obviously good to avoid it.
 Thanks to hoglet for the suggestion.

+* Add --no-boot-dir-change option to omit "*DIR $" line from !BOOT file.

 * TODO

 ## 14.48 (alpha 60)